Cameroon: Change is Coming but More of the Same?

 A unified opposition is vital in Cameroon’s single-round plurality system that favors the incumbent.

-This election cycle has also been noteworthy for the citizen outreach efforts led by Dr. Enow Abrams Egbe, the chair of the institution responsible for overseeing the elections, Elections Cameroon.
-He has actively engaged the public in citizen awareness raising about the electoral process, has led a robust voter registration drive that added over 750,000 citizens to the polls, and is seen as having significantly increased the registration of women and youth.
+Dr. Enow Abrams Egbe, the chair of ELECAM, has actively engaged the public in citizen awareness raising about the electoral process.
+This has led a robust voter registration drive that added over 750,000 citizens to the polls, and is seen as having significantly increased the registration of women and youth.
 This has dovetailed with civil society efforts, some of which have been organized by the Catholic Church, to instill a fervor for civic engagement among Cameroonian youth.

 The electoral playing field remains highly uneven.

 The electoral playing field remains highly uneven and pliable to RDPC influence, however.
 An illustration of this is the government’s ban on the two leading opposition coalitions, including the APC, declaring them “illegal” and “clandestine movements.”
-Kamto may face further hurdles in that his party, having boycotted the last legislative elections, does not hold seats in the current legislature, a prerequisite for a presidential candidate.
-The ruling RDPC is attempting to exploit this technicality by postponing legislative elections until 2026, even though they are normally held concurrently with the presidential election.
+The ruling RDPC is attempting to exploit this designation by postponing legislative elections until 2026, even though they are normally held concurrently with the presidential election.

-The months leading up to the election have also been marked by an increase in arbitrary arrests, intimidation, and military court trials for opposition party members, journalists, and civil society leaders.
+The electoral landscape has also been marked by an increase in arbitrary arrests, intimidation, and military court trials for opposition party members, journalists, and civil society leaders.
 This has occurred within a broader crackdown against journalists deemed to be critical of the government.
 This includes the suspension of media outlets’ licenses and violent attacks and arrests of journalists who have reported on government corruption or mismanagement.

 While Cameroon has long been dominated by a single party, the use of repressive tactics has grown in recent years, belying Cameroon’s legacy of inclusivity in line with its rich sociocultural and linguistic diversity.
 This is most vividly seen by the harsh measures taken to restrict the rights of the English-speaking communities in Northwest and Southwest Regions (comprising 15 to 20 percent of the population) since 2016.
 The resulting conflict, in which human rights abuses are alleged to have been committed by both sides, has resulted in over 3,000 deaths, nearly 700,000 displaced people, and the interruption in school for roughly 600,000 children.
 The insecurity and growing alienation of these Anglophone regions will certainly depress voter turnout there, contributing to the underrepresentation of these communities.